girdyuks/city-distance-service/readme.md

     mvn pmd:check

 ### Tests
-All tests are included into test phase except integration and multithreading tests
+All tests are included in test phase except integration and multithreading tests